Jdoyle112/gitcharts/README.md

 ## Copyright

-The Gitchart jQuery plugin was written by Jack Doyle (c) 2017.
+The Gitchart jQuery plugin was written by <a href="jackdoyle.co">Jack Doyle</a> (c) 2017.
 Feel free to use it as you wish.
 It's under the MIT license.